-To be sure all locks are as they should be, make a five-point check before you turn on the MARK 520S.
+To be sure all locks are as they should be, make a five-point check before you turn on the MARK 4 [Shorty].
 With a clockwise sweep of your hand, check each of these locks in succession: table tilt lock, carriage lock, table height lock, headstock lock, and quill lock.
-See Figure and boring modes, and for some sanding operations.
+See Figure B-120.
+The carriage lock handle must be secured in the horizontal position.
+The quill lock should be loose in the drilling Setscrew and boring modes, and for some sanding operations.
 In the lathe mode, this procedure becomes a four-point check, since the table has been removed.